 It’s easy to take credit cards for granted.
-They’re a fast, secure and popular payment option and, much like the toothbrush or the doorknob, who ever really wonders about how these everyday things came about?
-But the history of credit cards is filled with fascinating details and facts, which we explore in detail with this throwback to the birth and evolution of the credit card.
+They’re a fast, secure and popular payment option but how did they come about?
+The history of credit cards is filled with fascinating details and facts, which we explore in detail with this throwback to the evolution of the credit card.

 The credit card timeline

-To start, we go back to the early 20th century, round about the same time synthetic plastics (which helped give credit cards their nickname) were invented.
+To start, we go back to the early 20th century when synthetic plastics (which helped give credit cards their nickname) were invented.

 Early forms of credit (1900s to 1930s)